 The Argo Project is a series of floats that move up and down vertically through the water and the information they provide is used to help understand the changes taking place in today’s climate.

-This resource is a series of activities which complement current teaching curriculum and demonstrate the value of scientific knowledge through realistic and locally relevant applications.
+This resource is a series of activities which complement current teaching curriculum and demonstrates the value of scientific knowledge through realistic and locally relevant applications.

 There are notes for teachers and activities for students teaching them about the fundamental measurements that are used to describe and measure changes in climate, and to understand how scientists use the data.

-You may choose to pay $3/student for a Primary CREST: NIWA What is Climate? award and CREST badge on the confirmation of the successful delivery and completion of at least 8 of the NIWA/Primary CREST What is Climate? activities.
+You may choose to pay $3/student for a Primary CREST: NIWA What is climate? award and CREST badge on the confirmation of the successful delivery and completion of at least 8 of the Primary CREST: NIWA What is climate? activities.

 You will need to send a completed Confirmation form and Order form.
 (Refer to Teachers Book) and send to: CREST, P.O.
 Box 598, WELLINGTON 6140